buttondownben/sails-wiki/Home.md

 ***

-See https://github.com/balderdashy/sails/wiki/_pages for more pages.
+See http://sailsjs.org/#documentation for a deeper dive.

 <!--
 # Getting Started With Sails